Ellison Photography: Coyote in Grass

 Our mission is to enhance awareness of the value of carnivore presence on our planet by providing a wide range of creative, educational and research experiences for the people of New England, focusing on carnivores, their habitat, and their relationship to us.

 For Educators: We wish to be of service to our educators on all levels here in Maine.
-So we will be offering workshops where teachers can learn about the complexity of carnivore ecology, and the many ways they can present it in classes they teach.
+So we offer workshops in which teachers can learn about the complexity of carnivore ecology, and the many ways they can incorporate it in classes they teach.

 For Farmers: We are so blessed to have so many farmers who feed us with fresh Maine food.
 So we wish to give back to them by having gatherings where our farmers get to learn about carnivore ecology, learn effective animal husbandry practices and learn from each other.
-We will also offer opportunities for farmers to gather on each other’s farms: a splendid experience for farmers and community members alike!
+We especially like to offer opportunities for farmers to gather on each other’s farms: a splendid experience for farmers and community members alike!

-For our Children: The children are ready!
-We will engage our children in creative, experiential opportunities that are both fun and transforming.
+For our Children: Our children are ready!
+We seek to engage our children in creative, experiential opportunities that are both fun and transforming.
 How do they learn about wild carnivores, especially Coyote…they become Coyotes.
-Our children have already let us know, that they love “pretending.”
-But while they are pretending they are drinking in the realities of a Coyote family’s life.
-And there will be so much more.
-This is just a peak!
-Watch your children light up with what is coming!
+By doing so, they are drinking in the realities of a Coyote family’s life.
+This is just one example of how we engage our children, and they just delight in the experience!

 Engaging Artists, Writers, and Poets:

 We have so many talented artists and writers in our communities who wish to use their talents on behalf of wildlife and our environment.
-So we will have many opportunities to engage them.
+So we offer many opportunities to engage them.
 We inspire one another by sharing what we love to create.

 Our Land Trusts: